 Our staff will work to the best of their ability to assist participants with special needs and we will make every possible effort to accommodate each camper on a case-by-case basis.
 Due to the outdoor and exploratory nature of Camp Backcountry, campers must be able to move around on uneven terrain.
-If you have questions about your child's ability to participate at Camp Backcountry, please contact one of our Camp Directors: Becca Venable at 303-471-7054 / becca.venable@hrcaonline.org or Ellen Dolph at 303-471-7053 / ellen.dolph@hrcaonline.org.
+If you have questions about your child's ability to participate at Camp Backcountry, please contact one of our Camp Directors: Ellen Dolph at 303-471-7053 ellen.dolph@hrcaonline.org.